fawaz-dabbaghieh/bubble_gun/README.md

     + [gamdigest](#gamdigest)

 # BubbleGun

-A tool for detecting Bubbles and Superbubble chains in graphs.
+A tool for detecting Bubbles and Superbubble in De-bruijn graphs.
+BubbleGun outputs runs of bubbles and superbubbles we call bubble chains.
-Takes as input a GFA file and output a JSON file with information about bubble chains and nested chains inside superbubbles.

-The tools has function also to compact the graph, extract certain chains and neighborhoods in the graph for downstream analysis of the bubbles.
+Several graph-related functions are also implemented in BubbleGun:
+- Graph compacting (mergin linear stretches of single nodes),
+- Extracing biggest component in the graph
+- Separating certain chains by their id for further examination
+- Extracting a user-specified neighborhood size around a node to extract as a separate graph for examination
+- Extracting two randome paths from each bubble chain for haplotyping
+- Extracting information from long reads aligned to bubble chains

 ## Installation

-BubbleGun can be installed using the setup scrip
+BubbleGun can be installed using the setup script
 ```
 python3 setup.py install
 ```

+In case you do not have admin access or want to install BubbleGun locally for the user, then `--user` can be added after `install`.
+And the binary will be added usually to `~/.local/bin` on Linux systems.
 This will also download the needed dependencies and creat a callable entry point for the tool and it should be added to the path, so `BubbleGun` can be called anywhere to get the CLI and then be used.

-Also `pip -e .` can be used for the setups.
-However, for some reason it doesn't always install the dependencies but the previous method always install dependencies.
-Anyway, there are only two dependencies that can easily be install with pip too.

 ## Example graph
 ![alt text](images/drawing_new.png)